Alexander Ferguson fonds

 Scope and content

 Fonds consists of hand-written letters sent by the Reverend William S. Ferguson to his cousin Alexander Ferguson between 1852 and 1879.
 Also included are transcribed copies of the earliest five letters.

 Arrangement was imposed by the original processing archivist and is chronological

 Availability of other formats

 Restrictions on access

 Terms governing use, reproduction, and publication

 Inventory available at repository

-Notes regarding the provenance of accession 9128, and excerpts from the letters contained in that accession, by Eldon Hay, Department of Religious Studies, Mount Allison University, can be found in the inventory file.
+Notes regarding the provenance of the accession and excerpts from the letters contained in that accession created by Eldon Hay, Department of Religious Studies, Mount Allison University, can be found in the accession file.

 The two earliest letters include postal stamp and seal.
 The five copies were transcribed by Mabel Ferguson Patton, great-granddaughter of Rev. Wm.
 S. Ferguson.